Big Soda And The Ballot: Soda Industry Takes Cues From Tobacco To Combat Taxes

 Ahead of the U.S. midterm elections, the soda industry poured millions of dollars into fighting taxes on sugary drinks.
 In recent years, it has been largely successful in shutting down new taxes, except in a handful of major cities.

-The industry is now pushing statewide measures that strip cities and towns of their ability to tax soda.
+The industry is now pushing statewide measures billed as grocery tax bans that strip cities and towns of their ability to tax soda.
 Two of these initiatives will be on the ballot Tuesday in Washington and Oregon.
 Arizona and Michigan already ban localities from enacting soda taxes.

 In California, where four cities have soda taxes, the beverage industry pressured lawmakers this summer into accepting a 12-year moratorium on local taxes on sugar-sweetened drinks.
 Some lawmakers say Californians are being "held hostage" over the measure by the soda industry, which spent $7 million on a ballot initiative that would have made it much harder for cities to raise taxes of any kind.
 The beverage industry dropped the initiative after lawmakers agreed to the moratorium.